Moundier/spider-web/README.md

 and member."memberId" = program_member."memberId"
 and program."programId" = 'id';

+-- SUBQUERY FOR THE LATEST INSERTED
+SELECT *
+FROM program
+WHERE program."programId" = (SELECT MAX("programId") FROM program);

 -- SOLVING PROBLEMS
 select "hyperlink" from program where program."programId" = 8673;
 select * from program where program."hyperlink" = 'https://portal.ufsm.br/projetos/publico/projetos/view.html?idProjeto=62591';